aws-samples/retail-demo-store/README.md

 If you are a developer looking to contribute to the Retail Demo Store, please see the Developer section below.

 To get the Retail Demo Store running in your own AWS account, follow these instructions.
-If you are attending an AWS-led event where temporary AWS accounts are provided, this has likely already been done for you.
+If you are attending an AWS-led event where temporary AWS accounts are provided, this has likely already been done for you already.
+Check with your event administrators.

 ## Step 1 - Get an AWS Account